richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_MidStreamProcessing.md

 * "We stream millions of messages per hour from an Event Hub owned and controlled by another organization"
 * "Each message requires special, mid-stream handling {e.g., format translation, decompression, re-packing of JSON, etc.}"

+## Proposed Solution

+This solution will address requirements in three steps:

+* Mimic Source - For this exercise, we must loosely mirror the source Event Hub... in the real-world, we would just connect to the real source
+* Process Mid-Stream - create a Function App with incoming Event Hub (source), processing logic {e.g. unpack JSON} and outgoing Event Hub (destination)
+* Ingest Data - ingest data into Data Explorer

 ## Prepare Infrastructure

 This solution requires the following resources: